hyphacoop/two.compost.digital/content/pieces/a-confluence-of-waters/index.md

 Scientists and teachers spend a lot of time crafting thoughtful, open-ended questions when they want more than a simple “yes” or “no” answer.

 In 2010, Andi went to hear J talk about sea turtles, after an introductory email exchange about water.
-She wrote to ask J about his view of the changing waters of the Gulf of Mexico, after seeing his CNN video report about the Deepwater Horizon oil spill online.[^1] When J asked Andi this question, she really had to think before answering.
+She wrote to ask J about his view of the changing waters of the Gulf of Mexico, after seeing his CNN video report about the Deepwater Horizon oil spill online.{{< footnote "1" >}} When J asked Andi this question, she really had to think before answering.

 ## Andi’s Water